-Everyone is busy trying to understand and predict the future of shopping and of retail in particular.
+Everyone is busy trying to understand and predict the future of shopping and in retail in particular.

-But too many retailers have their heads down ignoring any new development as pie-in-the-sky or not relevant to them.
+But too many retailers have their heads down, ignoring any new development as pie-in-the-sky or irrelevant to them.
 They just want to get through each day.

-This past week after keynoting at the Retail Congress in Antwerp, I was fortunate to be able to visit The Loop, Retail Detail's knowledge lab where the future of retail is studied.
-There among the cobblestone streets, ancient mansions and a thriving metropolis I found a focus on understanding shoppers and retail startups like I've never seen before.
+After keynoting at the Retail Congress in Antwerp, I was fortunate to visit The Loop, Retail Detail's knowledge lab, where the future of retail is studied.
+There among the cobblestone streets, ancient mansions, and a thriving metropolis, I found a focus on understanding shoppers and retail startups like I've never seen before.

 Jorg Snoeck, founder and CEO of Retail Detail, explained why The Loop was created.
 He said, "As a retailer, you have to concentrate on three critical issues today: the smart use of omnichannel, the experience for the customer, and your relationship with that customer's movements in the market.
 However, things are moving so rapidly that the retailer is almost hopeless to even see his own forest for the trees."

-It's called the Loop because Retail Detail has identified the ten stages of a buyer's journey, beginning with their original inspiration to purchase, through that item making its way into their home, and then onto their next inspiration.
-They have mapped out each stage to see how technology plays a part.
+It's called the Loop because Retail Detail has identified the ten stages of a buyer's journey: their original inspiration to purchase, through that item making its way into their home, and then onto their next inspiration.
+They have mapped out each shopping experience stage to see how technology plays a part.

-While some still call it omnichannel, most retailers are simply referring to it as the complete or seamless sales journey, the idea being there is no separate buying channel - online, offline, mobile, or kiosk path - they all work in tandem.
+While some call it omnichannel, many retailers are simply referring to it as the complete or seamless sales journey, the idea being there is no separate buying channel - online, offline, retail store, mobile, or kiosk path - they all work in tandem.
 Rather than trying to identify and measure each one, the smart retailer must look at the entire customer journey loop.

 The Customer Journey...The Loop:

 Stage 2 – Information Gathering.
-They do an online search for the item either with a QR code that takes them directly to the product page of the retailer or the conduct a general search on Google.
-Nearly 72% of young shoppers research online before purchasing in a store.
+They do an online search for the item either with a QR code that takes them directly to the retailer's product page or they conduct a general search on Google.
+Nearly 63% of shoppers start their buying journey online before purchasing in a store.

 Stage 3 – Decision making and ordering.
-They decide to order it online using the Click-and-Collect option or what we in the States call the Buy-Online, Pickup-In-Store option.
+They order it online using the Click-and-Collect option or what we in the States call the Buy-Online, Pickup-In-Store option.